 Last week I wrote about my current book project, The Hiker’s Guide to Finland.
 Originally I wrote this text for that post, but then it started to look too long and I cutted this part away.
-Hope you are interested in reading another post about writing a guidebook.
+I hope you are interested in reading another post about writing a guidebook.
 I promise next week I’ll take you to Finnish Lapland, to see what June looks!

 Non-fiction author as a profession

 At least in Finland most non-fiction authors write their book manuscripts aside their paid profession.
 They work from eight am to four pm in their permanent job, and write on their own time, like evenings, nights, weekends, holidays.
+Why?
 Because they are so enthusiastic about what they are writing.
 Some may be able to use part of their working time to the book project.